dwhinham/linux-surface-pro-11/README.md

 - Username/password: **alarm**/**alarm**
 - Root password: **root**
-- On first boot, run `sudo sp11-grab-fw` and then reboot.
-This will try to fetch and install proprietary firmware blobs from your Windows partition ([see below](#firmware-blobs)).
 - For Wi-Fi, `iwd` and `iw` are installed; `iwd` is enabled by default.
 Run `iwctl` to connect to Wi-Fi; follow the instructions for `iwctl` in the [Arch Linux Wiki](https://wiki.archlinux.org/title/Iwd).
 - Alternatively you can use a USB Ethernet adaptor to get the Surface connected to your network.
 Plug it in before booting; it should pick up an address via DHCP.
+- After connecting to the Internet, run `sudo sp11-grab-fw` and then reboot.
+This will try to fetch and install proprietary firmware blobs from the [WOA-Project QRD repository](WOA-Project/Qualcomm-Reference-Driver) ([see below](#firmware-blobs)).
 - `sshd` is running as normal with the generic Arch Linux ARM rootfs.

 > [!WARNING]
-> Without installing the firmware, Wi-Fi and many other hardware components will be broken!
+> Without installing the firmware, many hardware components will be broken!

 ### Installation